 - Misuse or misapplication of Monitoring Equipment: There’s a lot of technology for condition monitoring and it all requires training and practice to get good at using it.
 It’s not uncommon to see it being used incorrectly (lack of training), or used for the wrong purposes (misapplied).
 This is largely an education and training issue.

 - Failing to act on findings: This happens if you do your condition monitoring, find a problem, and then don’t do anything about it.
 This is what happened at the Surfside Condominium.
+Even after a good inspection by a qualified inspector, it all falls apart (literally and figuratively) at follow up.
 There may be more than one person involved in the process of taking action on findings, but it is absolutely critical that this business process works.
 Again, it is irresponsible to allow this to happen and in cases like the Surfside condos, where lives were at stake, it should probably be treated as criminal negligence.

 Determining inspection intervals is a bit technical and I won’t get into that here.
 We have methods for doing that.